mon148/-Real-Estate-Prices-prediction-with-Machine-Learning-A-Global-Housing-Analysis/README.md

 # -Real-Estate-Prices-prediction-with-Machine-Learning-A-Global-real-estate-price-Analysis
 Building a Machine Learning model that can predict global real-estate prices
 ## Project Background and Objective
-House prices vary alot and real-estate investors, agents, clients, and even renters find it difficult to know if a house price is fair and also struggle to estimate house prices/rent accurately in new areas due to many factors like lack of transparency, consistency and data-driven evaluation.Imagine knowing the true value of a property before the seller even speaks.
+House prices vary alot and real-estate investors, agents, clients, and even renters find it difficult to know if a house price is fair and also struggle to estimate house prices/rent accurately in new areas due to many factors like lack of transparency, consistency and data-driven evaluation.
+Imagine knowing the true value of a property before the seller even speaks.
 Imagine avoiding overpricing, underpricing, and bad investment decisions — all with one prediction model. today, i will show you the model i build which is able to predict real estate prices that would help you in buying, selling and investing in real-estate globally.

 ## This project aims to predict real estate prices using machine learning techniques.